Andrewneteye4343/scDock/Essential files/README.md

 (2) download_swissmodel.py
 (3) download_cas_pubchem.py
 (4) prepare_receptor.py

-5. Please place the ligand_reference.csv and receptor_reference.csv in the environment.
-You can use config.yaml to define where they are.

 # For setting config.yaml:
 For users, you just need to adjust the arguments in config.yaml for scDock based on your requirement.